maueroats/teaching/content/intermediate-cs/ch08/number-review.md

     - Move from x=0 to x=150
     - Repeats the path from x=0 to x=150 over and over.
     - Hit a key make the point go to x=0 (and start moving)
-    - Move the mouse to make the point go faster (easier than it sounds).
+    - Move the mouse to make the point move.
+(The point should seem to move faster when you move the mouse.)

 3. Make a line that you can move up and down with the mouse.
     - Straight line through x=0, y=70